Smart Contract Vulnerabilities, Tools, and Benchmarks: an Updated Systematic Literature Review: Related Work

 \section{Related Work}

 In the recent past, some literature reviews targeted SC vulnerabilities and security.
 Oualid Zaazaa and Hanan El Bakkali~\citeA{dZaazaaAndElBakkali2023b} conducted a comprehensive examination of scholarly literature from 2016 to 2021, focusing on papers addressing the detection of vulnerabilities in smart contracts.
 Their objective is to systematically extract and compile all vulnerabilities documented in the selected articles and to analyze the various techniques researchers use to identify these vulnerabilities, with particular emphasis on machine learning (ML) models.
 In addition, they aim to collect and consolidate a repository of ML datasets to build robust models capable of addressing the problem.
 The findings reveal insufficient coverage of the identified vulnerabilities and highlight the limited number (four) of blockchain platforms studied for smart contract security.
-The authors urge developers to exercise greater diligence in their development practices to improve blockchain network security, reducing user risks.
-Compared to the study, we dived into tool design, analyzing functionality, methods, and code transformation techniques that they implement.
+The authors urge developers to exercise greater diligence in their development practices to improve blockchain network security and reduce user risks.
+Compared to the study, we delved into tool design, analyzing its functionality, methods, and code transformation techniques that it implements.

 Oualid Zaazaa and Hanan El Bakkali performed a detailed examination and classification of vulnerabilities~\citeA{dZaazaaAndElBakkali2023a}.
-Compared to their work, we organized the vulnerabilities hierarchically and categorized them into ten categories.
+Compared to their work, we organized the vulnerabilities hierarchically and categorized them into 14 categories.

 Kushwaha \etal conducted two different studies.
 On the one hand, they systematically reviewed the security vulnerabilities of the Ethereum smart contracts, including well-known attacks and their preventive methods~\citeA{KushwahaEtAl2022a}.
 They discussed the vulnerabilities based on their root and subcauses and systematically presented well-known attacks.
 On the other hand, they systematically reviewed and classified Ethereum smart contract analysis tools~\citeA{KushwahaEtAl2022b}.
 They analyzed 86 security analysis tools developed for Ethereum blockchain smart contracts, regardless of tool type or analysis approach, highlighted several challenges, and recommended future research.
 In our work, we overcome their limitations.
 We have considered tools that do not have names or have been proposed in pre-print articles and provided a collection of benchmarks for tool evaluation.